 I had a LOVELY first pregnancy with Hanley.
 My only complaint was that throughout about week 8 – 15 I suffered from “morning” sickness.
 I have morning in quotes because it was more like all-day sickness.
 It was awful.
 I remember just sitting on the couch crying because of how crappy I felt.
 I was scared to leave the house in fear that I’d get sick but meanwhile I was still working and teaching classes.
 It was a very uncomfortable time.
 Luckily, it passed.
 But this time around for my second pregnancy…Mama ain’t got time for any of that!
 As soon as I found out I was pregnant I researched even deeper into ways to prevent/relieve morning sickness.
 This time around it seemed to last between week 7 – 12 and was a bit more mild than the first time around.
 Below are some of the tips and tricks that worked for me.
 I sure do hope they help you too.

 - Vitamin B rich foods.
 Particularly taking a vitamin B6 supplement.
 50g twice a day (one in morning, one at night).
 My first go around I got those Preggie Pop Drops, which are supposed to help ease morning sickness.
 Marketing wins again!
 I thought that they would actually help.
 They are just CANDY – each drop contains 1 teaspoon of sugar.
 Gross.
 The funny thing is that during this time we need all of the B vitamins that we can get…and sugar depletes us of B vitamins.
 So it’s no wonder that I never felt any relief from these things while taking them.
-That’s another tip right there…sugary foods (that includes breads, crackers/cookies, starchy foods, etc.) should be minimized during this time, they won’t help anything at all.
+That’s another tip right there…sugary foods (that includes breads, cookies, starchy foods, etc.) should be minimized during this time, they won’t help anything at all.
+I know, this can be particularly challenging so if it’s all you can get down, go for it (just opt for as healthy as can be).
 This time around I skipped those candies and opted for some ginger instead.

 - Ginger…everything.
 Every morning I wake up and fill up my Swell bottle (since it keeps my water ice cold, and only when I’m pregnant is when I desire ice cold water, so weird!) and put about 3-4 large slices of fresh ginger into that water.
 It infuses the water with such a fresh taste and with it’s ginger-goodness!
 If you have some more time, it’s even better to make your own switchel!
 Here’s my recipe for really simple switchel, which is a DIY fermented drink that’s totally yummy.
 I like to add it to my water all day so that I’m staying hydrated while knowing that the ginger, apple cider vinegar and honey are working towards healing my belly.
 I keep ginger Tummy Drops on hand for those moments where my blood sugar drops and I don’t have crackers or a bar on me to quell my hunger.
 Other days I’ll brew ginger tea, cook with ginger or even add it to my smoothies.